 While some photographs hint at intimacy, other pieces take a more striking approach.
 The first thing one notices in the room is the colossal fabric rope hanging off the ceiling, knock, knock, squeeze.
 Old white t-shirts with yellows stains and worn black t-shirts fading into greys are tied to one another with a doorknob at the bottom that keeps the rope tightly bound.
 In an artist talk, Brookbank explained that he used old t-shirts from their partner, friends, and themselves to build “a twisting pole to be tethered in the space to bring back the idea of connection in the grander sense.”
 Brookbank’s suggestion of connection as a macro phenomenon raises exciting questions about intimacy and community: how can we expand the closeness of interpersonal relations to a societal level?
 The sweat stains on the textile evoke the particularity of the artist’s relationships, as every friend is memorialized through their fluids, scents, and probably even tastes, but his sculptural work also conjures the marks that intimacy leaves behind.
 Brookbank tries to create a map of their closeness, and he ends up building a poetic language of intimacy itself, one that is relatable enough for anyone bearing the stains and scars that connection leaves on the material world, bodies and brains.

-we move, just shifting features other fascinating pieces like Room, a photograph of the sun that lies on the floor, as if mirroring the sky; Their Lurid Glow, another t-shirt sculpture with bobby pins on top; and Sorry, heels, an archival inkjet print depicting a blood-stained oversized circular glass with a sock hanging off of it.
+we move, just shifting features other fascinating pieces like A Room, a photograph of the sun that lies on the floor, as if mirroring the sky; Their Lurid Glow, another t-shirt sculpture with bobby pins on top; and Sorry, heels, an archival inkjet print depicting a blood-stained oversized circular glass with a sock hanging off of it.
 Most of the works in the exhibition play with layers of pictorial and material intervention.
 In very, very, very much, for example, Brookbank places twist ties on their partner’s neck which then suddenly materialize in the exhibition space, atop other photographs.
 Everyday waste and consumed consumables take on a new life, like the plastic stick that saved my life, as they anchor the viewer and artist to the certainty of material reality while connecting us to the affective memories that circulate therein.
 Yet, the objects in we move, just shifting not only communicate, they also intrude.
 The photographs in the show are often obstructed by lines, scratches, blurry feet, and other objects.
 Like unexpectedly encountering the familiar scent of an ex in the metro, the world is constantly obstructing our view with triggers, but the best antidote for this painfully human ailment is to take hold of reality for oneself.
 Infusing objects with awe and wonder, one becomes able to navigate the unnavigable.
 Brookbank’s work reminds me of the way in which we transform mundane objects into sacred symbols, which also happens to be the aesthetic gesture par excellence.
 What is art if not transforming the functional into something aesthetic that helps us make sense of the affective minefield we call life?